Ding Laihang: Biography

-Ding was born in September 1957 in Hangzhou, Zhejiang Province.
+Ding was born in September 1957 in Hangzhou, Zhejiang.
 He became regimental commander of Regiment 71 of 24th Fighter Aviation Division while in his early 30s.
 From the position of division deputy commander he moved to command of a training base in the Beijing Military Region Air Force, a divisional unit.
 Like Ma Zhenjun, he emphasized combat-realistic "Red versus Blue" training.

 In 2001, he was swiftly promoted to chief of staff of the 8th Corps, deployed on the Taiwan Front, reaching the deputy corps level at the age of 44.
 When the 8th Corps was reorganized down to the Fuzhou Forward Commanding Post in 2003, Ding was its founding head.
 In 2007 he was promoted to be president of PLA Air Force Command Academy.
 A year later he was transferred to the Chengdu Military Region Air Force as its chief of staff.
 Ding was one of the youngest senior officers among the seven PLAAF Military Regions (at the full corps rank).

 In August 2012, Ding was promoted to commander of the Shenyang Military Region Air Force, as well as Deputy Commander of the Shenyang MR. In February 2016, he was appointed the inaugural Air Force commander and deputy commander of the Northern Theater Command, which was newly established in Xi Jinping's military reform.
 In August 2017, he was promoted to commander of the PLA Air Force, succeeding General Ma Xiaotian.

 Ding attained the rank of major general in July 2003, and lieutenant general (zhong jiang) in July 2013.
 He was a member of the 11th National People's Congress.
-In October 2017, he was elected as a member of the 19th Central Committee of the Communist Party of China.
+In October 2017, he was elected as a member of the 19th Central Committee of the Chinese Communist Party.
 On 31 July 2019 he was promoted to General.

+Downfall

+In November 2023, Ding was put under investigation for a corruption case involving the construction of Beijing Xijiao Airport.
+On December 4, he was dismissed from his position as a representative of the 14th National People's Congress on suspicion of "serious violations of discipline and law".